Mass Text Messaging vs. Group Texting & How to Send a Mass Text with a Mass Texting Service

 Here’s an example.
 Say you send a text message to a bunch of people from MessageDesk.
 Everyone gets the text message.
 But if a contact chooses to text back, their message starts a new thread in MessageDesk’s inbox.

 Group text messages aren’t approved for use as text message marketing campaigns.
 Carriers are cracking down on illicit mass texts, leading to fines and penalties.

 But mass texting services undergo carrier vetting.
 They’re also normally approved through services like Campaign Registry.
 This allows them to send bulk text marketing messages using high-volume 10-digit long code (10DLC) numbers.

 iMessage and Google Messages don’t allow you to send personalized messages with tags.
 Nor can you pre-save text messages or picture messages as reusable templates.
 You can’t really schedule a text message or set up any automation either.

-This is where a business-grade mass text app comes in handy.
+This is where a business-grade app for mass texting comes in handy.
 Not only can you schedule individual messages, but you can also schedule large-scale, recurring, text message broadcasts.

 Here’s an example of a personalized, recurring text message saved as a template in MessageDesk: